CoordSpace/ws-ephemeral-qbit/README.md

 ## Privacy

 I assure you that nothing is being collected or logged.
-Any configuration credentials are stored solely on your device and used only when needed as part of authentication with WindScribe and your qBittorrent instance.
+Any configuration credentials are stored solely on your device and used only when needed as part of authentication with Windscribe and your qBittorrent instance.

 In general it's recommended to always go over the source for tools that use login credentials.
 After you've read through the source, feel free to compile the docker image yourself!